mert-kurttutan/pire/benchmark/note.md

 rust gemm bug, on aarch64 platform

 ./target/release/bench --m 3600 --n 1000 --k 3600 --bench-type sgemm --backend rustgemm --alpha 3.1 --check

+single threaded applications are run on the 1st core using taskset, to make sure that it is reproducible